AV-Martinez/PicoScope/README.md

 # PicoScope
-Oscilloscope based on RP2040 (Raspberry Pi Pico).
+PC oscilloscope based on the RP2040 microcontroller (Raspberry Pi Pico).

 Check the Wiki for documentation.